 There are innumerable rituals in every temple which have been followed from ages.
 All of them have a cultural and scientific significance which have gone astray especially in recent times.
 We follow those customs and practices our elders ask us to follow without understanding them fully.
-Here are some of the information about the temple rituals and their significance.
+No more.

-1. Bath before going to the temple
+1. Bathe before going to the temple

-A temple is a place which is clean and full of positive energy.
+A temple is a place of worship which is clean and full of positive energy.
 Bathing before going to a temple avoids carrying germs and also calms your nerves and refreshes you while preventing you from getting distracted.

 2. Do not eat non-vegetarian food

-3. Removing footwear before entering the temple
+3. Remove footwear before entering the temple

 4. Observe the magnificent Gopuram

-Gopuram is a pyramid-like structure built at the entrance of the temple which is artistically designed with numerous sculptures narrating the mythical stories of the chief deities.
+The Gopuram is a pyramid-like structure built at the entrance of the temple which is artistically designed with numerous sculptures narrating the stories of the chief deities.
 A temple is a place full of positive energy and the structure of Gopuram helps to store these positive energies and also the Kalasam placed on the top of the Gopuram prevents the Praharam from lightning.

-We prostrate in front of the Dhwajasthambam in the north direction, as north is considered to be auspicious in India; by doing so we surrender ourselves to him and seek his blessings.
-Prostrating helps to increase the flexibility of the spine, neck and shoulders, expands the chest, and develops the leg and arm muscles and strengthening womb and also the energy from earth passes into their body.
+We prostrate (pray) in front of the Dhwajasthambam in the Northern direction, as North is considered to be auspicious in India.
+By doing so, we surrender ourselves to Him and seek His blessings.
+Prostrating helps to increase the flexibility of the spine, neck, and shoulders, expands the chest, and develops the leg and arm muscles.
+It strengthens the womb and also allows energy from the Earth passes into their body.

-6. Ringing the bell
+6. Ring the bell

 7. Temple inner doors

-The doors of a temple prevent the positive energy of the temple From diminishing.
+The doors of a temple prevent the positive energy of the temple from diminishing.
 Huge doors built for the temples prevented many barbaric Islamic invaders from harming the idols.

-8. Moolavar and Uthsavar
+8. Moolavar and Utsavar

 Uthsavar is the smaller version of the main deity and is taken around the town or village during the Uthsavam or festival.

-9. Puja Archana
+9. Pooja Archana

 Arathi helps to rouse the five senses, hearing – ringing the bell, sight – camphor, touch – touch camphor fire and pressing your palm over your eyes, smell – flowers, camphor, and incense sticks and finally the sense of taste by drinking Theertham.

-11. Applying holy ash
+10. Apply holy ash

 Applying holy ash reminds humans of the mortal life and is believed to free us from the sins and keep us away from danger, and provide us with prosperity.
 The holy ash is prepared from cow dung or the remains of Havan Kund.
 This increases positive energy, prevents headache and allergies and also regulates the seven chakras of the human body.